LIFT: A Novel Framework for Enhancing Long-Context Understanding of LLMs via Long Input Fine-Tuning: Related Work

 \textbf{Retrieval-Augmented Generation (RAG).} RAG~\citep{lewis2020retrieval} improves the performance of long-context understanding by integrating LLMs with external data sources for retrieval~\citep{xu2023retrieval, jiang2024longrag, wang2024augmenting, jin2024llm,yue2025inferencescalinglongcontextretrieval,Edge2024FromLT}, thereby avoiding the need to feed the entire long input.
 Its performance heavily relies on the quality of retrieved content, which must be relevant and concise enough to fit within models' short context windows.
 RAG can experience significant performance degradation or hallucination issues when the retrieved context is inaccurate or mismatched.
+This issue becomes particularly severe when downstream queries differ substantially from the document's wording.
+Such situations are common in practice, including enterprise compliance review, where queries describe detailed scenarios while the governing rules are abstract and conclusive, and complex logical reasoning, where the context consists of the model's exploratory trials.
+In these cases, training can internalize abstract heuristics, whereas such learned heuristics are difficult for RAG to retrieve.
 A comparison of our LIFT with RAG and long-context ICL is in \cref{tab:comparison}.

 \textbf{Memory-augmented LLMs.} As detailed in a recent comprehensive survey on memory systems~\citep{liang2025aimeetsbrainmemory}, a line of work~\citep{wang2023augmentinglanguagemodelslongterm,wang2024memoryllmselfupdatablelargelanguage,wang2025mextendingmemoryllmscalable,caccia2025trainingplugnplayknowledgemodules} explore augmenting LLMs with a memory module.
 Compared to RAG, which builds an offline database and retrieves from it during inference, memory-augmented LLMs emphasize continual updates of the memory module, enabling them to process long inputs sequentially. \citet{wang2023augmentinglanguagemodelslongterm} design a memory module that memorizes the hidden states as the LLM processes a long input and exponentially forgets past knowledge.
 While most memory-augmented LLMs memorize hidden states with an external module, our work explores directly storing incoming knowledge within model parameters.